The Bilateral Brain as Coupled Modons

 Mihaly Csikszentmihalyi’s flow literature (1975 onward) established a robust set of empirical signatures of peak performance states: complete absorption in the task, loss of self-consciousness, temporal-experience distortion, sense of effortless control, intrinsic reward, and the optimal challenge-skill balance that supports the state.
 Arne Dietrich’s transient hypofrontality hypothesis proposed that flow states involve reduced explicit prefrontal control, allowing the implicit motor-skill system to operate without prefrontal interference.
 EEG correlates of flow include alpha-theta border activity at the moment of insight, increased frontal-midline theta, and — most pointedly for this chapter — increased cross-hemispheric phase coherence in expert performers during peak performance.

 The framework reads flow as the substrate’s preferred bilateral co-coherence regime, in which both modons run in-phase at the same substrate-preferred standing-wave rungs.
 The Kuramoto order parameter r \to 1; the two modons’ substrate-coherent states are not in dominant-submissive cycling but in mutual reinforcement.
+In the ladder’s terms flow is the pair migrating to the lock pole: the rising callosal coupling pulls the normally \varphi-detuned modons transiently onto a shared rung — the octave 2 = \sqrt2^{\,2}, the cleanest tooth of the comb — the same binding move the cortex makes between adjacent rhythms, now the move the two hemispheres make with respect to each other.
 The prediction-engine chapter developed the coherence-mismatch cycle as the brain modon’s organ-scale prediction-error dynamics; flow is the regime where the coherence-mismatch cycle at both hemispheres simultaneously settles to near-zero error — the brain modon’s bilateral substrate-coherent state has found the configuration the task requires, and the prediction-error signal that drives effortful control falls quiet.
 Subjectively, this manifests as effortless action; physiologically, as the cross-hemispheric coherence increase the EEG literature documents; phenomenologically, as the loss-of-self-consciousness that Csikszentmihalyi’s interview subjects report.

 The substrate-framework reading sharpens the training literature on flow.
 Expert performers (musicians, athletes, contemplatives, fluent speakers in their native language) reach flow more readily because their accumulated Hebbian substrate-coupling-strength updates have aligned the two modons’ coherence-cell-readout machinery for the relevant task.
 The right modon’s broad-context readout and the left modon’s narrow-focused readout match each other in the trained task domain — both modons’ coherence-cell tilings select the same substrate-coherent state from the eigenmode basis.
 The framework predicts that flow-state EEG signatures should show cross-hemispheric coherence increases specifically at substrate-preferred rung ratios (the canonical EEG bands) rather than smoothly across the spectrum, and that training-induced flow facilitation should correlate with bilateral substrate-coherence-quality biomarker improvements beyond what within-hemisphere skill-acquisition models predict.
 Contemplative-practice traditions that explicitly train the bilateral co-coherence regime — open-monitoring meditation, certain martial-arts kata practice, expert improvisation — should show the strongest such effects.

 Schizophrenia.
 Reduced or reversed hemispheric asymmetry, abnormal corpus callosum size and integrity, reduced inter-hemispheric coherence, and disorganised cross-frequency coupling are well-documented in the schizophrenia literature.
-The framework reads schizophrenia as a disturbance of the inter-modon coupling itself — the corpus-callosum-mediated substrate-coupling-strength has departed from the substrate-preferred regime — such that the two modons cannot maintain stable dominant-submissive cycling and the integrated brain-modon state fragments.
+The framework sees a possible influence on schizophrenia as a disturbance of the inter-modon coupling itself — the corpus-callosum-mediated substrate-coupling-strength has departed from the substrate-preferred regime — such that the two modons cannot maintain stable dominant-submissive cycling and the integrated brain-modon state fragments.
+This is the pathology of the lost anti-lock baseline: the reduced or reversed hemispheric asymmetry the literature documents reads as the inter-modon detuning collapsing off the \varphi gap toward degeneracy (\omega_1 \to \omega_2) — the trivial-fixed-point case noted above, where neither pole can be held stably.
 The phenomenology — disorganised thought, auditory hallucinations attributed to external sources, loss of self-other boundary — reads as the chemistry-side observable of the brain modon’s failure to maintain its bilateral substrate-coherent integration.

 Alexithymia.
 The inability to identify and label internal emotional states correlates with right-hemisphere damage in some cases, and with reduced right-to-left inter-hemispheric transfer in functional imaging.
 The framework reads alexithymia as a deficit in the right-to-left coupling channel specifically, with the right modon’s embodied-emotional-state coherence-readout not reaching the left modon’s narrative-naming machinery across the callosum.
 The body’s substrate-coherent emotional state is physically present in the right modon’s coherence-cell-readout (the insular cortex chapter developed the bilateral substrate-coherent interoceptive map), but the left modon’s narrative-integration cannot read it for linguistic articulation.